 Mt.
 Moriah Wilderness Area

-With the prevalence of wildlife, hunting and fishing are the leading recreational activities in the region.
-Hiking and camping are also popular for those seeking a truly wild outdoor experience, as there are no appointed campsites in Mt.
-Moriah Wilderness Area and the roughly 50 trails are in primitive to fair condition.
-Explorers in the area may come across one of the area’s many interesting caves, some of which were used by early Native Indians.
+With the prevalence of wildlife, hunting, and fishing are the leading recreational activities in the region.
+Hiking and camping are also popular for those seeking an incredible outdoor experience.
+While there are no appointed campsites within the area, several makeshift campsites have been created by outdoor enthusiasts.
+The estimated 50 trails are primitive, but in good condition.
+Explorers in the area may come across one of the area’s many interesting caves, some of which were used by early American Indian.

 From Great Basin National Park, take Highway 50 past the “National Forest Access” sign to a northern dirt road turnoff marked “Spring Valley.”
 This portion of the drive should take approximately 30 minutes.

 Heading north on this well-maintained dirt road, travel about 12 miles until a wooden sign marked “Fourmile,” posted on the right side of the road.
 Take this turnoff and buckle down for an extremely slow moving 1.5-hour drive through the mountain to the Mt.
 Moriah Wilderness area.
 Please note that this drive DOES require a four-wheel drive, high clearance vehicle.
 If you can make this part happen, the rest is completely worth it.
 Safe travels and enjoy your time off the grid!